ybayart/divers-42-scale/README.md

+# 42 corrections scale

+## Presentation
 You can fetch corrections scale with this script

+## Mandatory part
 Make sure you have this 2 env values before launching
 ```
 API42_CLIENT='...'
 API42_SECRET='...'
 ```

-To have these credentials, you must create an application here https://profile.intra.42.fr/oauth/applications/new And you can add them in your ~ / .zshrc file via export command (`export API42_CLIENT="CLIENT_TOKEN"`)
+To have these credentials, you must create an application here https://profile.intra.42.fr/oauth/applications/new
+And you can add them in your `~/.zshrc` file via export command (`export API42_CLIENT="CLIENT_TOKEN"`)

-Standalone
+## Standalone
-You can start this script directly on your computer, to do that you must have `requests` & `inquirer` pip3 packages Installation is done via this command
+You can start this script directly on your computer, to do that you must have `requests` & `inquirer` pip3 packages
+Installation is done via this command
 ```
 pip3 install -r requirements.txt